Course Code: GES2092

 Tracy Berry has been a senior graphic designer/programmer, instructor, and consultant since 1993 and has developed hundreds of logos, marketing materials, websites, and multimedia solutions for customers worldwide.
 She was also involved in several large corporate software rollouts.
 She has helped many organizations optimize and streamline data solutions.
 She teaches both onsite and online courses and has her CTT (Certified Technical Trainer) certification.
 Tracy specializes in teaching graphics, desktop publishing, web design, and reporting/productivity applications.

 The Certified Bookkeeper course is designed for experienced bookkeepers who want to prepare for national certification.
 To earn your Certified Bookkeeper designation, you must pass the AIPB certification exam and be able to submit proof of at least two years of full-time - or 3,000 hours of part-time - experience.
-Click here to view the requirements for the AIPB Certification exam.
+Learn more about the AIPB Certification exam.
 You should also be comfortable using a personal computer and be familiar with operating Windows Office software.